 There will be no effects to the proposed project from reasonable projected future events.
-The project has been designed to implement Sacramento County's 2030 General Plan goals and policies which embrace smart growth principles.
+The project will implement Sacramento County's 2030 General Plan goals and policies which embrace smart growth principles.
 Staff is not aware of other planning efforts or reasonably likely projects in the area in the near future that would impact this project.